 Multiple years of experience in sales leadership (C-level leadership a bonus)

-- Extensive track record of setting and hitting an organization’s sales goals
+An extensive track record of setting and hitting an organization’s sales goals

-- Great communication, mentorship and relationship-building skills
+Great communication, mentorship and relationship-building skills

-- Strong strategic mindset and creative thinking skills
+A strong strategic mindset and creative thinking skills

 13. Chief sales officer (CSO)